rustfoundation/foundation.rust-lang.org/news/q3-2022-update-a-recap-from-rebecca-rumb.md

 ---
-title: 'Q3 2022 Update: A recap from Rebecca Rumb'
+title: 'Q3 2022 Recap: A summary from Rebecca Rumbul'
 byline:
-description: A Q3 update from Rebecca Rumbul
+description: Here's what the Rust Foundation was up to in July, August, and September 2022.
 date: 2022-11-01T18:00:00Z
 tags:
   - quarterlyupdate